kylarposey/Capstone-Group5-StockApp/README.md

 Running tests:
 To run tests locally do the following:
-- Go the stock-dashboard directory
+- Go the stock-dashboard directory.
-- run the script "npm test"
+- To run all jest unit tests, run the command with "all" flag. " Command ==> npm test -- --all
+- To show jest unit tests coverage, run the command with the "coverage" and "all" flag.
+   Comand ==> npm test -- --coverage --all

 GitHub Actions:
 - We've setup GitHub workflows to run automated tests.